jamiebradford123/The-Plough-Booking/README.md

 ## Returning visitor goals

-- See the latest events
+* See the latest events
 * To book a table again
-* Make changes to their reservation

 # Design